ColOfAbRiX/the-road-to-fp/04_pure_functions.md

 The trick here is that we used **local mutability** and from the point of view of user of the user the output of `factorial` depends only on the inputs and it will never know that the function makes use of a shared state.
-This can be acceptable as the function is externally pure but unless you have a very good reason like deep performance optimization you shouldn't do it.
+This can be acceptable as the function is externally pure but unless you have a very good reason like deep performance optimization you shouldn't do it because it will become easier and easier to fall back to imperative style with all its drawbacks.

+At this point you know all the things about referential transparency useful for programming but you can find more details in the [Wikipedia page][3] and a more practical description in the [HaskellWiki][7].

+## Exercises 3

+* Write a pure function `List[A] => Int` that counts the number of elements in the given list.
+Be mindful to not use mutable variables.

 ## Loops and immutable values

 **WIP**

 What we just saw bring us to some considerations.

-## Local mutabilty can be used

 ## Importance of pure function signatures